vihangatheturtle/autoRepl/README.md

 # How to use
  - Fork this repo
  - Replace the example url with your github fork link in the 'start.bat' file.
- - Replace 0.0.0.0:80 with the target IP address and port in 'target.txt' (ip:port)
+ - Replace 0.0.0.0 (IPADDR) and 80 (PORTNUM) with the target IP address and port in 'main.py'
  - Make sure all prerequisites from 'requirments.txt' are installed (pip)
  - run 'start.bat' or manually run 'main.py'